-Dr. Tibor Kozma joined the EUMM Georgia in March, 2022, as Deputy Head of Mission.
-A Hungarian secondee, Dr. Kozma has a thirty years of professional experience, including policing, crisis management, peacekeeping and international education.
+Dr. Tibor Kozma currently holds a position of Acting Head of Mission.
+He joined the EUMM Georgia in March, 2022, as Deputy Head of Mission.
+A Hungarian secondee, Dr. Kozma has thirty years of professional experience, including policing, crisis management, peacekeeping and international education.

 His peacekeeping career began in Bosnia and Herzegovina (BiH), where he was seconded to the UN Peacekeeping Mission from 1999 to 2001.
 He returned to BiH to the post of Head of the European Union Police Mission Field Office North-West and served from 2002 to 2004 and from 2007 to 2009.